Skip to main content

 Check out these guidelines on how to write a research proposal for a strong PhD application.

 To support your enquiry, send an email describing your academic background and research experience, the topic you'd like to research and how your research project aligns with the work of your proposed supervisor.
-You should also include your resume/CV, academic transcripts for all degrees and your initial research proposal (see step 4 above).
+You must include your resume/CV, academic transcripts for all degrees and your initial research proposal.
+Please check your HDR course page on Sydney Courses for specific faculty requirements.

 Please refer to your course page on Sydney Courses for information about the fees you will need to pay, and also read our general information on fees and financial support.

-Depending on your research project many, PhD students also work part-time to fund their study, similar to undergraduate and postgraduate coursework students.
+Depending on your research project, many PhD students also work part-time to fund their study, similar to undergraduate and postgraduate coursework students.

 4. Submit official application online with required documentation

-HDR applications are open all year round, with most research intakes starting in Research Period 2 (March) and Research Period 3 (July).
 Please check your course page on Sydney Courses for the research periods your faculty offers.
-Only Science offers all four research intakes.
 We recommend applying as early as possible prior to your intended start date, and you will also need to discuss your start date with your supervisor.

 Documentation to include in your application form